vicnx/MoveShare_REACT_DJANGO/README.md

 > A social network where you can share and view exercises and trainings with other people.

-> This project is part of the 2 DAW course presented as a final project and with a grade of 11.
+> This project is part of the 2 DAW course at IES L'Estació in Ontinyent, presented as a final project and qualified with the highest possible score.
 >
 ## Install